intel/neural-compressor/rfcs/auto_round_to_tgi.md

 - No third-party dependency introduced.
 - TCI maintainers have better control.

-### 2. Inference AutoRound-Quantized Model
+### 2. Perform inference with an AutoRound-quantized model.

-After obtaining the quantized model using Auto-Round, users can use it like other algorithms by specifying `--quantize` with `autoround`.
+Extend the current `text-generation-launcher` API and add `autoround` as a new option of `--quantize`.
+We propose supporting both loading an already quantized model and quantizing it on the fly, similar to the `bitsandbytes` algorithm.
+Users can utilize it as follows:

 ```bash
 text-generation-launcher \